D20EPowell/Intune_Tools/README.md

 3. **[IMPORTANT!]** Copy the secret now!
 If you don't, you'll lose the Value of the secret and you'll need to create a new one
 4. Go to the overview of the app and copy the Application (client) ID
 5. Go to EntraID Enterprise apps > find this app you just created
+6. Go to Properties and change the Assignment required? to Yes
-6. Under users and groups, whatever users and groups you want to be able to use these tools
+7. Under users and groups, whatever users and groups you want to be able to use these tools
-7. Go back to App registrations > Find this new app
+8. Go back to App registrations > Find this new app
-8. Go to the API Permissions blade under Manage > API permissions > Add a permission
+9. Go to the API Permissions blade under Manage > API permissions > Add a permission
 	* Microsoft Graph
 	* Delegated permissions
 	* Add: